BenQ (ZOWIE) XL2540

 This is just a commercial gimmick, see Benq XL2411Z.

-The flaps attached to the left and right side of the bezel are indeed just attached, the feature being that they can also be left in the box – without actually compromising the design.
+The flaps attached to the left and right side of the bezel are indeed just attached, the feature being here that the flaps can also be left in the box – without actually compromising the design.

 Unless otherwise mentioned, the measurements shown here were taken after having reset the monitor to its factory settings and having changed "Picture mode" to "Standard" and "Contrast" to 40.